Israel at the 1964 Summer Paralympics: Delegation

 The Israeli delegation was composed of ten IDF veterans and ten athletes of the Israel Sports Center for the Disabled.
 Other excelling athletes were banned from participating due to indecent behavior.
 The delegation was headed by Mr. Arieh Fink, head of the rehabilitation department of the Israel Ministry of Defense, and accompanied by Mr. Gershon Huberman, director of the Israel Sports Center for the Disabled.
 Further members of the delegation were basketball coaches Shimon Shelah and Jacob Hendelsman, Mrs. Edna Medalia and two medical nurses.

-In the 1964 Summer Paralympic Games, Israel participated for the first time in the weightlifting field, following Shalom Dalugatch's achievement of criteria by breaking the previous Paralympics' record.
+In the 1964 Summer Paralympic Games, Israel participated for the first time in the weightlifting field, following Shalom Dlugatch's achievement of criteria by breaking the previous Paralympics' record.
 Delegation member Israel Even-Sahav was the sole athlete, of all participating states, asked to take part in rehearsals to the opening ceremony.

 The delegation's travel expenses were divided in accordance with its composition: The IDF veterans were sponsored by the Ministry of Defense, sports organizations, the Olympic Committee and the athletes themselves, while the Center's athletes were sponsored by Japanese parties, most prominently by businessman Saul Eisenberg.

 The eldest member of the delegation was Michael Ben-Naftali (40) and the youngest Jacob Ben-Arie (14).
 Israel was ranked 7th on the medal table, winning seven gold medals, three silver and 11 bronze and achieving three world records.